 (a) if a fee is payable in order for an e-mailed application or other document to be filed with the court, a party must, when e-mailing the court—

-(i) provide a Fee Account number, credit card number or debit card number which the party has authority to charge for the applicable fee; and
+(aa) provide a Fee Account number which the party has authority to charge for the applicable fee; and

-(ii) authorise the court to charge the applicable fee to that Account or card number;
+(bb) authorise the court to charge the applicable fee to that Account; or

 (Further information about using the Fee Account service may be found at: https://www.justice.gov.uk/courts/fees/payment-by-account)